George Cummins (United Irishmen): 1798 rebellion and the United States

 In March 1798, Cummins went to Dublin for a meeting with the other senior members of the Society's Leinster Directory.
 At the house of Oliver Bond, he and the other leaders, including Peter Ivers debated the impending insurrection and the potential for French assistance.
 However, one of the attendees, Thomas Reynolds, was a government informant and alerted the authorities to the meeting.
 Major Sirr, the man who would apprehend Lord Edward two months later entered the house and placed them all, apart from Reynolds, under arrest.
 This crippled the organisation.
 Many of its leaders, such as Russell and Emmet were already in prison, while others like Tone and Arthur O'Connor were in Europe.

 Nonetheless, in May, the uprising finally began.
 Cummins was replaced as Kildare leader by Michael Reynolds.
 Beginning in Kildare, the rebellion spread to other counties in Leinster before finally consuming Ulster.
 Ultimately, the rising failed with enormous bloodshed.

-Cummins trial was held in Dublin.
+Cummins's trial was held in Dublin.
 Thomas Reynolds gave evidence against him and the other men arrested at Bond's.
 Convicted of treason, he was held for two years at Fort George in Scotland with 19 other rebels before being released in 1800.
 In 1802, he emigrated from Newry, County Down, to the United States where he settled in New York City with his family.
-There, he joined a cadres of former United Men such as William James MacNeven and Thomas Addis Emmet.
+There, he joined a cadre of former United Men such as William James MacNeven and Thomas Addis Emmet.
 He was an active member of the United Irish Society in Brooklyn and was active in their functions, giving an oration to them in 1810.

-Immersing himself in the politics of his birth-country, he became an active member of the fledgling Democratic-Republican party in New York.
+Immersing himself in the politics of his birth country, he became an active member of the fledgling Democratic-Republican party in New York.
 He supported James Madison in the 1812 Presidential Election as he couldn't countenance DeWitt Clinton's Federalist leanings.

-He practiced as a Manhattan physician until his death and served as New York City Health Inspector during this time.
+He practised as a Manhattan physician until his death and served as New York City Health Inspector during this time.
 He died there in 1833, and he and Emmet are buried in St. Mark's Church in-the-Bowery.